 OS Pilot: raspiOS >=Buster (lite recommended) Terminal: Ubuntu >=16.04

-Python Version >=3.7,<3.10
+Python Version 3.7

 Raspberry Pi >=3b

-Autopilot is linux/mac only, and supports Python 3.7 - 3.9 (3.10 will be supported after updating the terminal to use PySide 6).
+Autopilot is linux/mac only, and supports Python 3.7.
 Some parts might accidentally work in Windows but we make no guarantees.

 We have tried to take care to make certain platform-specific dependencies not break the entire package, so if you have some difficulty installing autopilot on a non-raspberry-pi linux machine please submit an issue!